Rule Change: Open

 The AEMC has consolidated these two rule change requests to enable consideration of broader issues around how the transmission loss factor framework can continue to send the most appropriate signals to investors in the face of power system restructuring.
 The consolidated rule change request will be referred to as Transmission loss factors.

 On 6 June 2019 the AEMC published a consultation paper that seeks stakeholder input on Adani Renewables’ rule change requests.
 The consultation paper also seeks to facilitate discussion on the operation of the framework more generally.

-The AEMC invites stakeholders to a workshop on 4 July 2019 in Brisbane to gather views on the rule change requests and the operation of the transmission loss factor framework in the national electricity market more broadly.
+The AEMC held a workshop on 4 July 2019 in Brisbane to gather views on the rule change requests and the operation of the transmission loss factor framework in the national electricity market more broadly.
 The presentation slides from the AEMC, AEMO and Adani Renewables can be found below.